All our templates are legally vetted, and can be signed electronically.

 Over the last few years, users who own a smartphone have increased dramatically.
 In the United States, 64% of the adults currently own a smartphone of some kind, and for a considerable part of them, these devices are the only way to connect to the Internet.
 Applications are one of the major reasons behind the success of smartphones in the mobile world.
-That's why you may be interested in drawing up a freelance app development contract or software development agreement.
+That's why you may be interested in drawing up a freelance app development contract or software development agreement whenever a new mobile application development quotation template is accepted.

 On the go users often rely on mobile apps in order to find the information that they need.
 Mobile app development has become crucial for any company that wishes to provide potential customers with better user experience.
 Mobile apps allow users to get easy access to the company services, and also let them receive notifications or alerts that may pique their interest.